 So don’t do it!
 To buy and quickly sell (trading) stocks, is like saying, “the price of these stocks, mostly determined by institutional investors, is wrong and I know better when to buy and sell than they do”.
 While that may very occasionally be true, 99.9 times out of 100, it is not.

-From personal experience, I have tried this strategy and failed massively with it.
+From personal experience, I have tried an active stock-picking investment strategy and failed massively with it.
 Occasionally, I made some quick money.
-But more often than not, I lost money, and whether I profited or lost, it was very stressful.
+But, more often than not, I lost money, and whether I profited or lost, it was very stressful.
 I was watching that ticker go up and down multiple times every day, and my mood would swing based on whether a stock was in the green or red at that moment.
 Quite addicting.
 Kind of like gambling.
 And not a healthy way to live.

 A Better Investment Strategy